MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 2. Functions taking too long, often caused by an accidental infinite loop (with Lua the game would hang!)
 3. A stack overflow, often caused by recursing too deep

+See the bottom of this post for details on how #2 and #3 handled.

 ## Runnable example

 This runnable example shows how grug handles division by 0.

-See the bottom of this post for details on how functions that take too long, and stack overflows are handled.

 ### Compiling